Home Articles FAQ Site Map Partners

 "BUYER may retain, out of revenues collected, sufficient funds to satisfy enforcement-related expenses prior to disbursement to either party."

-Six examples (your specific judgment situation will be different):
+Six examples of how judgment money is split (your specific judgment situation will be different):

 All of these are just examples, the world has room for infinite variations.